-Refer to "6.4.4 DECLARE STATEMENT" in "Embedded SQL in C".
+Refer to "DECLARE STATEMENT" in the PostgreSQL Documentation.

 This section explains points to consider when creating applications while in database multiplexing mode.

 - Refer to the Cluster Operation Guide (Database Multiplexing) for information on database multiplexing mode. - Refer to "Application Development" in the Cluster Operation Guide (PRIMECLUSTER) for points to consider when creating applications using the failover feature integrated with the cluster software.